Tag Archives: BusinessBackup

 1. Phishing

 Phishing uses seemingly legitimate emails to trick people into clicking on a link or opening an attachment, unwittingly delivering the malicious payload.
 The email might be sent to one person or many within an organization, but sometimes the emails are targeted to help them seem more credible.
-This targeting takes a little more time on the attackers’ part, but the research into individual targets can make their email seem even more legitimate, not to mention the advent of generative AI models like ChatGPT.
+This targeting takes a little more time on the attackers’ part, but the research into individual targets can make their email seem even more legitimate, not to mention the assistance of generative AI models like ChatGPT.
 They might disguise their email address to look like the message is coming from someone the sender knows, or they might tailor the subject line to look relevant to the victim’s job.
 This highly personalized method is called “spear phishing.”

 2. SMSishing